 - Adult Medical Surgical Nursing

-As an RN—the largest healthcare occupation—you may be given the opportunity to manage others by becoming an assistant unit manager or head nurse.
-However, to receive such a promotion usually requires a higher level of education.
-Rasmussen College offers an RN to BSN program for RNs with a Professional Nursing Associate’s degree or diploma.
+As an RN, you may be given the opportunity to manage others by becoming an assistant unit manager, head nurse or nurse manager.
+However, to receive such a promotion usually requires a higher level of education, such as a BSN.